Bella3s/movie-analysis-project/README.md

 If interested in more of a niche market, Documentaries would be the way to go as they would be generally very well received by viewers, and would not be as expensive to create, even if profits would also be less as well.

-Lastly, Microsoft could pursue the family-friendly types of movies.
+Microsoft could pursue the family-friendly types of movies.
 The positives of going in this direction is that these movies tend to be very popular, and have the potential to garner the highest net income by leaps and bounds.
 However, this would also be a rather competitive market, going up against companies like Disney and Pixar that have, and continue to dominate the market.

+Moving forward from the genre portion of the study, it is highly advisable that the studio keeps their production budgets at or under $50 million, or even $10 million if possible.
+Keeping the production budget reined in for a highly successful movie will lead to greater net profits, however it is important to keep in mind the quality of the movie.
+If the movie is not of good quality it will not be a success no matter how high the production budget.

+Lastly, it is recommended to create movies that fall between 90 and 120 minutes long.
+Not only do the most successful movies generally fall within this range, but this range is also industry standard.

 ### Next Steps